alexriley/Cache2SSD/README.md

 Notes:
 Run the script in python3 - not python2.
 Ubuntu uses python2 for python *.py by default.
 Do not use this for anything important which you haven't backed up.
 While I've tested this and it works reliably for me, things may go wrong.
+Use absolute locations for Source and Cache directories (E.g. if Cache2SSD is in your home directory, use CACHE=/home/user/SSDCache/ and not CACHE=SSDCache/)

 TODO:
 GUI, probably in tkinter